Myths and facts about animal testing

 All mammals are descended from common ancestors, so humans are biologically very similar to other mammals.
 All mammals, including humans, have the same organs – heart, lungs, kidneys, liver etc – that work in the same way, controlled via the bloodstream and nervous system.

-Of course there are minor differences, but these are far outweighed by the remarkable similarities.
-The differences can also give important clues about diseases and how they might be treated – for instance, if we knew why the mouse with muscular dystrophy suffers less muscle wasting than human patients, this might lead to a treatment for this debilitating and fatal disorder.
+Of course there are differences, but these are far outweighed by the similarities.
+The differences can also give important clues about diseases and how they might be treated – for example, if we knew why a mouse with muscular dystrophy suffers less muscle wasting than human patients, this might lead to a treatment for this debilitating and fatal disorder.

-Vitamins work in the same way in animals as they do in people – research on guinea pigs led to the discovery of how vitamin C works.
+Many of the most important discoveries about human biology have ben made possible because of the similarities between human and animal physiology.
+Vitamins, for example work in the same way in animals as they do in people – research on guinea pigs led to the discovery of how vitamin C works.
 Hormones found in animals also work in a similar way in people.
-The following animal hormones have all been used successfully in human patients: insulin from pigs or cows; thyrotropin from cows; calcitonin from salmon; adrenocorticotrophic hormone from farm animals; oxytocin and vasopressin from pigs.
+The following animal hormones have all been used successfully in human patients: insulin from pigs or cows; thyrotropin from cows; calcitonin from salmon; adrenocorticotropic hormone from pigs, cows and sheep; oxytocin and vasopressin from pigs.

 Associated Links: